 Exercise

 Physical activity also helps cognition.
 While aging may limit your physical capabilities, there are plenty of exercises and activities to do to keep yourself healthy and happy.
-Walking, cycling, weightlifting, or even gardening are all great activities to boost brain health.
+Walking, cycling, weightlifting, or even engaging in physical activities around the house are all great activities to boost brain health.
 That’s because these activities regulate hormone control and release the proper chemicals throughout your brain and body to keep you active.

 Get clearance from your doctor and get going.
 If you need an individualized program just for your needs, make sure to consult a fitness professional to get the results that you are looking for and to avoid injury.
 Also, keep in mind your physical state and exercise safely.
 These activities are meant to stimulate your brain and body, not over-exhaust you or cause serious harm.